 The course has an inbuilt component of training.
-Training for a period of ONE semester has been incorporated at the 7th Semester level with the idea that the students could get best advantage of it while preparing Final project in the 8th semesters.
+This training component is spread over the duration of the course.
+Training for a period of ONE semester has been incorporated at the 8th Semester level with the idea that the students could get best advantage of it while preparing the Dissertation and Final project in the 10th semester.
 The courses of studies have been revised in a manner that the students get best advantage of teaching and training in achieving the goals of profession.
 This shall also help the evaluators at ASAP to judge the impact of training on the academics.